taiyu-len/ansify/README.md

 -t sets the threshold (how close to the colorkey before its made transparents) (default is 10)

--d sets line print delay in microseconds.
+-d sets line print delay. valid input is 0 to 999. (default is 0)

 trimming